Some men stand taller than their actual height.

 Pronounced La-Kee-Then, he often goes by Keith.
 And this month Keith is busy preparing for an upcoming March symposium he has titled “Maximizing Manhood.”

-The symposium will be held Friday and Saturday March 8-9 at the Halloran Center.
+The symposium was held Friday and Saturday March 8-9, 2019, at the Halloran Center.

 “The Maximizing Manhood Symposium is designed to bring people together,” he told me, “with examples of excellence within the African American community and the general community in Memphis.”